citizenfx/natives/NETWORK/NetworkPlayerGetName.md

 ```

 ```
 Returns the name of a given player.
 Returns "**Invalid**" if CPlayerInfo of the given player cannot be retrieved or the player doesn't exist.
-Does exactly the same as GET_PLAYER_NAME.
 ```

 ## Parameters